Visualization challenge

 library(ggraph)

-nodes = read_csv('https://github.com/jdfoote/Communication-and-Social-Networks/raw/master/resources/harry_potter_files/hp_edgelist.csv')
+nodes = read_csv('https://canf24.jeremydfoote.com/resources/harry_potter/hp_node_atts.csv')

-edges
+edges = read_csv('https://canf24.jeremydfoote.com/resources/harry_potter/hp_edgelist.csv')

-= graph_from_data_frame(d=edges, v=nodes) %>% as_tbl_graph() G
+G = graph_from_data_frame(d=edges, v=nodes) %>% as_tbl_graph()